rustybird/qubes-split-dm-crypt/README.md

 ## Redistribution

-_Split dm-crypt_ is permissively licensed, see the LICENSE-ISC file for details.
+_Split dm-crypt_ is under public domain equivalent license, see the LICENSE-0BSD file for details.